Post Banner Image

 Credit: Iryna Makukha/ Shutterstock

 Tianjin CTF Finance Center is a futuristic-looking skyscraper owned by the Hong Kong-based conglomerate Chow Tai Fook Enterprises.
-It reaches a lofty height of 1,739 feet and has a sleek and softly curving glass exterior.
+It has a sleek and softly curving glass exterior.
 This integrates harmoniously with eight sloping mega-columns that enhance the building’s response to seismic movements.
 Tianjin CTF Finance Centre is a mixed-use building: Spread across its 97 floors are retail outlets, office spaces, and several hundred hotel rooms and serviced apartments.

-7. Guangzhou CTF Finance Centre – Guangzhou, China
+8. Guangzhou CTF Finance Centre – Guangzhou, China (tie)

 Aerial view of Guangzhou, China skyline